 - Teaching a child to plan teaches foresight.
 Using foresight prevents a person from giving into short-term impulses that sabotage long-term goals.
 It also teaches children proactive problem solving by teaching them to identify things they’ll have to act on in the future.

 - Teaching a child to plan helps reinforce a daily routine.
-Following a daily routine helps reinforce self-control and disciplined behavior.
+Following a daily routine helps reinforce self-control and self discipline behavior.
 It also gives children a much-needed sense of security.
 In a chaotic world, it’s always nice to know what the rules are.

 - Teaching a child to plan gives them useful life skills for the future.
 People who are planners tend to be more successful than aimless people, so encouraging your child to plan early on can help them approach obstacles in life more effectively.